 Regulation No. 7 addresses the following issues:

 - Clarification on Permissible Inquiries.
 The Regulation states that “An Employer shall not include a question on paper or electronic employment applications asking Prospective Employees to provide their salary history at any previous position.”
-It does not specifically address whether a “disclaimer” directing applicants for Philadelphia not to answer is sufficient to meet this requirement.
-(In contrast, the City’s Fair Criminal Record Screening Standards Ordinance specifically states that disclaimers are insufficient to comply with the prohibition on employers seeking applicants’ criminal record histories).
-However, the Regulation does clarify that other inquiries relevant to salary for the position sought are permitted, such as “the applicant’s salary requirements or expectations, skill level and experience relative to the position for which the applicant is being considered.”
+It does not specifically address whether a “disclaimer” directing candidates for Philadelphia not to answer is sufficient to meet this requirement.
+(In contrast, the City’s Fair Criminal Record Screening Standards Ordinance specifically states that disclaimers are insufficient to comply with the prohibition on employers seeking candidates’ criminal record histories).
+However, the Regulation does clarify that other inquiries relevant to salary for the position sought are permitted, such as “the candidate’s salary requirements or expectations, skill level and experience relative to the position for which the candidate is being considered.”

 If the Philadelphia Wage Equity Ordinance is upheld, it will join the following jurisdictions in banning salary history inquiries:

 Effective Date: 03/08/17 Jurisdiction: Puerto Rico

 Effective Date: 12/14/17 Jurisdiction: Delaware

 Effective Date: 01/01/18 Jurisdiction: California

 Effective Date: 07/01/18 Jurisdiction: San Francisco

 The laws in these jurisdictions differ with respect to such key issues as whether salary can be set based on a voluntary disclosure, whether candidates can be asked about unvested equity or deferred compensation, and whether salary history can be verified post-offer.